SwiftGGTeam/the-swift-programming-language-in-chinese/GuidedTour/GuidedTour.rst

     <$ : Int = 15

 Functions are a first-class type.
-This means a function can return another function as its value.
+This means that a function can return another function as its value.

 .. testcode::